-- Criteria Development application that is subject to the Tree Protection and Management Bylaw. - Rationale To assess the impacts of development including servicing of development, to urban forest values and opportunities for urban forest protection and mitigation measures.
+Criteria - Development application that is subject to the Tree Protection and Management Bylaw.

+Rationale - To assess the impacts of development to urban forest values and opportunities for urban forest protection and mitigation measures.

 9. Site Access and Servicing, including Municipal Infrastructure Impacts